cssinjs/jss/docs/js-api.md

 - `named` true by default - keys are names, selectors will be generated, if false - keys are global selectors.
 - `link` link jss `Rule` instances with DOM `CSSRule` instances so that styles, can be modified dynamically, false by default because it has some performance cost.
 - `element` style element, will create one by default

+ - `media` media query - attribute of style element.
+ - `meta` meta information about this style - attribute of style element, for e.g. you could pass component name for easier debugging.
+ - `named` true by default - keys are names, selectors will be generated, if false - keys are global selectors.
+ - `link` link jss `Rule` instances with DOM `CSSRule` instances so that styles, can be modified dynamically, false by default because it has some performance cost.
+ - `element` style element, will create one by default

 ```javascript
 // Namespaced style sheet with generated selectors.